Max-Meldrum/Max-Meldrum.github.io/_posts/2016-08-31-Influxdb-Grafana.md

 This allows us to have persistent storage in case the container dies etc..

-Now before moving on to Grafana, lets create a database in InfluxDB.
+Now before moving on to Grafana, let's create a database in InfluxDB.

     curl -i -XPOST http://localhost:8086/query --data-urlencode "q=CREATE DATABASE mydb"